GitZH-Chen/MSNet/README.md

 The result of each epoch is saved in './data/model'.

-The arxiv paper (including supplement) will be updated in https://arxiv.org/abs/2201.10145
+The arxiv paper (including supplement) is https://arxiv.org/abs/2201.10145